Gale Anne Hurd: Career

-Hurd has also produced several documentaries including three PBS documentaries focused on Native Americans in partnership with Cherokee director, Valerie Red-Horse Mohl: True Whispers: The Story of the Navajo Code Talkers and Choctaw Code Talkers as well as Mankiller, celebrating the life of the late Wilma Mankiller, the first woman elected Principal Chief of the Cherokee Nation.
+Hurd has also produced several documentaries, including three PBS documentaries focused on Native Americans in partnership with Cherokee director Valerie Red-Horse Mohl: True Whispers: The Story of the Navajo Code Talkers, Choctaw Code Talkers, and Mankiller, celebrating the life of the late Wilma Mankiller, the first woman elected Principal Chief of the Cherokee Nation.

-Hurd's most recent documentary is The YouTube Effect, directed by Alex Winter, which delves into YouTube, a site with humble origins that has gone on to change how we experience the world.
+Hurd's most recent documentary is The YouTube Effect, directed by Alex Winter.
 The film premiered at the Tribeca Film Festival and was released in the US theatrically by Alamo Drafthouse Films.

 Personal life

-In 1985, Hurd married James Cameron following their collaboration on The Terminator.
+In 1985, following their collaboration on The Terminator, Hurd married James Cameron.
 They divorced in 1989.
 Hurd then married Brian De Palma; the marriage later ended in divorce.
-They have one daughter, Lolita De Palma.
+They have one daughter.

-Philanthropy and Advocacy

-Hurd is an active philanthropist and advocate for various causes.
-She is involved with organizations such as Women In Film, The Smithsonian Institution, and The Producers Guild of America, where she has served on the board of directors.

-Hurd has shared her expertise and perspectives at panels hosted by the US Embassies in Peru, Iceland, Georgia, Estonia, North Macedonia and Zimbabwe, among others.
-She has also addressed audiences at the EuroImages Conference in Helsinki, Finland, as well as in Tallinn, Estonia at the Black Nights Film Festival, and the AVP/Summit in Trieste, Italy, representing Women in Film & Television International (WIFTI).
-She remains active with several organizations and groups, underscoring her dedication to various causes.
-These include the League of Conservation Voters, the International Consortium of Investigative Journalists, Citizens for Responsibility and Ethics in Washington, and the McCain Institute.